fyrejet/fyrejet/README.md

+## Breaking changes from `3.x` to `4.x`

+* `res.sendfile` is deleted.
+Should not significantly impact anyone, as `res.sendfile` is deprecated for a long time in Express 4.
+* Major internal routing & init middleware changes to optimize performance.
+Behaviour is the same, but over 50% of the code is rewritten or reorganised
+* It is no longer possible to modify Fyrejet's request and response prototypes.
+If you need to add new request or response functionality, consider adding new functions or objects to `req` and `res` objects via middleware.
+This change is made to greatly improve performance
+* `app.settings` implementation now relies on proxy object

 ## Breaking changes from `2.x` to `3.x`

 * For general performance reasons, special modes have been removed from this major version (except route-wide no etag option)